jonnor/machinehearing/pycode2019/presentation.md

 :::

-## System specification
+## Problem formulation

-> Given an audio signal of environmental sounds
+> Given an audio signal
 >
+> of environmental sound
+>
 > determine which *class* it belongs to

-Simplifications
+Classification simplifications

-- Single output
+- Single output.
+One class at a time
-- Discrete classes
+- Discrete.
+Exists or not
-- Closed set
+- Closed set.
+Must be known class

 ::: notes